4 Reasons Why CapitalOne's Costco Canada Partnership Might Fail

 In the meantime, American Express will do everything in its power to convert and retain former Amex Costco cardholders.
 They’ve already launched two new cash back credit cards (not charge cards), which somewhat mirror the Costco cash back card, but nonetheless both offer market leading earn rates.

-- The no fee SimplyCash card offers 1.25% on all spend with no caps, and a bonus of 5% on gas, groceries and restaurants up to $250 cash back in the first 6 months.
-There is no annual fee
+- The no fee SimplyCash card offers 1.25% on all spend with no caps, and a bonus of 2.5% on purchases up to $150 cash back in the first 3 months.
+There is no annual fee.

 - The Preferred SimplyCash card offer 1.5% on all spend up to $100K then it goes to 1.25%, and a bonus of 5% on gas, groceries and restaurants up to $400 cash back in the first 6 months.
 It comes with a $79 annual fee.